GalkaKG/Health-Predictor/README.md

 # Health Predictor

-A machine learning model designed to predict health outcomes and diagnose potential diseases based on symptoms.

-You can download the dataset here: https://www.kaggle.com/datasets/uom190346a/disease-symptoms-and-patient-profile-dataset/data

-# Health Predictor

 ## Overview

 The **Health Predictor** is a machine learning-based model designed to assist in predicting health outcomes and diagnosing potential diseases based on a patient's symptoms and profile.
 This tool leverages data-driven insights to identify correlations between various health indicators such as age, gender, symptoms, and medical history, enabling users to make informed decisions about potential health issues.